 20 minutes by train from Bologna Centrale

-Visit for the balsamic vinegar
+Visit for the balsamic vinegar and a charming alternative to Bologna itself

 Modena is most well-known as the home to balsamic vinegar.
 I've always been a fan of this topping but my husband was not.
 That is until he tried the real stuff in Modena, now he tops all his salads off with our stock we picked up in Modena.

-On top of balsamic vinegar, Modena is also the birthplace of Enzo Ferrari and Luciano Pavarotti.
+On top of balsamic vinegar, Modena is also the birth place of Enzo Ferrari and Luciano Pavarotti.
 Enzo Ferrari is the famous race car driver and founder of Ferrari and Luciano Pavarotti was a famous tenor.
 Although one might be more of a household name than the other, both have museums in Modena you can visit.

 It's important to note that there are two Ferrari museums and the one in Modena is the Enzo Ferrari Museum, where you'll visit his birthplace and a museum, not where the racetrack is.
 If you have your eye on taking a spin around the track, you'll find that just a short drive away in Maranello.

 Outside of these 3 common pulls to Modena, a day trip here is also the perfect chance to explore a lovely small town.
 The city center is relatively small and flat so you'll easily be able to explore by foot and get lost on the narrow and colorful alleyways.
+After coming and staying for a week in Modena, I actually found it to be a fantastic base for exploring the region.

 Where to Stay in Modena